prisconapoli/mercury/README.md

 [event_model]: https://github.com/prisconapoli/mercury/blob/master/images/mail_model.jpg

-I've started to investigate what kind of components I needed to perform a specific step, e.g. keep the validation inside the RESTFul API, have a dispatcher to select the mail provider, provide a task queue to distribute the load, have separate workers for every service providers.
+I've started to investigate what kind of components I needed to perform a specific step.
+- validation can be performed in the RESTFul API
+- a dispatcher to choose a mail provider and retry in case of failures
+- a task queue to distribute the load wich guarantee the built-in persistance
+- separate workers for every service providers

-Moreover, an important requirement for me was to build an *observable* system.
+Moreover, an important requirement for me was to build an observable system.
 It should be possible keep track of every decision taken inside the application, and answer questions:

 - when this email has been receveived?
 - why the email has not been delivered to the recipient?
 Was a validation failure?
 Maybe the task queue was down?
 - what are the mail providers choosen by the dispatcher to serve a particular message?